2600hz/kazoo/core/kazoo_convert/doc/README.md

 `validate_tiff_command` | Verifies a TIFF file is valid | `string()` | [see fax_converter doc](fax_converter.md) | `false` |

 ### Sup Commands

+Fax conversion commands can be tested via sup, this is useful when debugging issues where a custom conversion command is not working properly.

 ```
 sup kazoo_convert_maintenance convert_fax_file {path/to/file} {to file type}